Nico Hoerner Player Props: Cubs vs. Padres

-On Sunday, Nico Hoerner (batting .216 in his past 10 games) and the Chicago Cubs face the San Diego Padres, whose starting pitcher will be Ryan Weathers.
-First pitch is at 5:30 PM ET.
+Nico Hoerner -- with a slugging percentage of .342 in his past 10 games, including zero homers) -- will be in action for the Chicago Cubs against the San Diego Padres, with Blake Snell on the hill, on June 5 at 9:10 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Padres.
+He had two hits (going 2-for-5 with a double) in his last appearance against the Padres.

 Nico Hoerner Game Info & Props vs. the Padres